15 Cool Attractions & Local Spots to Check Out in Houston On Your First Visit

 Space Center Houston

-During your Space Center Houston visit, you’ll peruse collections of spacesuits from historic missions, real shuttles, and space artifacts.
-Visitors can also hop on a tram tour that’ll take you to visit the Johnson Space Center astronaut training facilities and mission control areas.
-If you’re lucky, you might even meet one of NASA’s real astronauts!
+During my Space Center Houston visit, I loved perusing collections of spacesuits from historic missions, real shuttles, and space artifacts.
+Visitors can also hop on a NASA Tram Tour to visit the Johnson Space Center astronaut training facilities and the Historic Mission Control area.

 On your way out, be sure to visit the Spacetrader gift shop and bring home some astronaut ice cream.
 If you haven’t tried this freeze-dried delicacy before, you’re in for a treat!